-Long story short: tell your Congressfolk to restore the Child Tax Credit expansion, enact a windfall profits tax on oil and gas corporations, pass paid family leave and child care subsidy legislation, outlaw forced arbitration clauses in all contracts, pass more expansive right-to-repair legislation, and force our Postal Service to use more electric trucks.
+Long story short: tell your Congressfolk to expand the Child Tax Credit without poison pills, protect American workers from AI, and pass the Affordable Insulin Now Act.
 Use the tools in the upper right-hand corner of this page (or, if you're on a cellphone, the bottom of this page) to find your Congressfolk's phone numbers and/or use the email/petition tools in the following paragraphs.

 The Coalition on Human Needs helps you tell your Congressfolk to bring back the Child Tax Credit expansion from 2021 that put $250 and $300 checks per child in working families’ bank accounts.
 You know, I feel like I don’t need to justify that action any further – fewer kids in poverty, more money for strapped working families, what else needs saying? – but it’s December, which means it’s end-of-year budgeting time, which means Congress will try to pass a bunch of noxious crap they’d never get through without it being an “emergency,” so go ahead and tell your Congressfolk to pass a CTC expansion with no poison pills attached!
 That means no corporate welfare and no more tax cuts for the rich – do the right thing, and nothing else.